 Don’t go biking without a pair of good bike gloves with gel padding on the palms!
 You’ll rest your hands on your handlebars for hour after hour, day after day, so there’s a high risk that you’ll end up pinching a nerve in your hand.
 It has happened to me, and it is quite painful.

 Bike glasses are also a must!
 Not to look cool (I just look corny myself), but to shield off insects.
 I’ve had big insects of unknown species hit my forehead with a big whack!
 You don’t want anything like that whacking straight into your eye!

-For cold weather, or evenings, I always bring with me a micro fleece sweater.
+For cold weather, early mornings and evenings, I always bring with me a micro fleece sweater.
 Don’t go without something similar!
 You’ll regret it!
 You should always expect rain, so a rain-proof jacket is a must.
-A pair of long johns under or over your bike shorts is perfect if there is a risk for cold rain.
+A pair of long johns over your bike shorts is perfect for cold mornings or if there’s a risk for cold rain.
 Putting them on in public might give you some long stares at Moroccan mountain villages, but whatever!
-A pair of proper bike gloves is also a good idea if you expect grim weather.
+A pair of proper cold weather bike gloves is also a good idea if you expect grim weather.
 Plus a buff under your helmet.
 But now we’re getting into freezing temperatures.
 You really don’t want to bike under such circumstances anyway!

 To reduce the bulk of clothes, I sometimes strap rubber bands around them before I cram them into my bags.
 I suggest you do the same, but why not experiment a bit at home to see what works for you?

 I have MTB shoes which work well for medium length walks, so I don’t bring along any extra shoes at all.
 The drawback is that when you go for dinner in the evening, you’re wearing the same set of damp shoes again.
 I sometimes also bring along a spare shoe cleat (the metal thing under MTB shoes) in case one breaks or is worn out.